Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 How to Prevent Cat Urinary Obstruction

-Although there is no guarantee that your cat will never suffer a urinary blockage, there are steps you can take to help prevent this uncomfortable condition.
-These measures are easy to implement and may save your cat from agony (and your wallet from medical bills) later down the road.
+Although there is no guarantee that your cat will never suffer from a urinary blockage, there are steps you can take to help prevent them.
+These measures are easy to implement and will save your cat from agony (and your wallet from medical bills) later down the road.
 Preventing urinary blockages is easy once you discover their cause.

 Stress Management